jacobbstephen/dropdown-menu/README.md

 # dropdown-menu
-This is a project which i made for learning dropdown menu using HTML &amp; CSS only
+This is a project which I made for learning dropdown menu using HTML &amp; CSS only